Elegantuni/nethack-3.6.0-for-minix3/README.md

 $ cd sys/unix <br />
 $ ./setup.sh hints/unix <br />
 $ cd ../.. <br />
-1-25-2020 the current nethack you should run $ make fetch-Lua at this moment then the rest of the commands should work. <br />
+1-25-2020 the current nethack you should run $ make fetch-Lua at this moment.  cd lib/lua-*/src.
+Replace * with the version there.
+Edit Makefile with vi and change gcc to clang the rest of the commands should work. <br />
 $ make <br />
 $ make install <br />
 $ cd <br />